Custom Furniture Care

 3. Leather Furniture Maintenance

-Use Leather Protector Cream: Consider using a leather protector cream to add a layer of protection against stains and spills.
-This will help maintain the furniture’s natural finish and give it a longer lifespan.
+Consider a leather protector cream to add a barrier against stains and light spills.

 Common Mistakes to Avoid in Furniture Care